 Article 44 of RD 1065/2007 sets out the reporting obligations applicable to preference shares and debt instruments issued under Law 10/2014.
-The procedures apply to interest deriving from preference shares and debt instruments to which Law 10/2014 refers, including debt instruments issued for a period of less than twelve months.
+The procedures apply to interest deriving from preference shares and debt instruments to which Law 10/2014 refers, including debt instruments issued at a discount for a period of less than twelve months.